yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-8.md

 ### Counting Bad Cards

 "The way I count this, there are nine spades in addition to the board.
 That's generally just a rule of thumb.
-And then because some of these cards, each of one of these would've been a spade, we'll actually count, say two Tens and three of each of the other ones."
+And then because some of these cards, each of one of these would've been a spade, we'll actually count, say two Tens and three of each of the other ones(6,7,J,Q)."

 "So we'll say that that is nine flush cards, 14 other cards.
 So 23 turn cards where you're gonna kind of regret that you bet the flop."